 Put simply, every inbound link increases the likelihood a page appears in a web search, relating to the text hyperlinked.
 Linking the phrase “what are backlinks?” to a webpage with a corresponding topic for example, increases its ranking for that phrase.
-The more websites linking “what are backlinks?” to a specific page, increases rank.
+The more websites linking a specific phrase to a specific page, increases rank.
 When asking yourself how to get backlinks, there is one common theme: great content.

 How A Backlink Photo Credit Scam / Photo Attribution Scam Works

 Alleged scammers like Gavin Whitner seek to artificially increase ranking for their websites—in this case, Music Oomph / MusicOomph.com by getting unsuspecting content producers to cough up backlinks.
 These links increase their ranking.
 But why go to all this trouble just to increase your rank?
 Because it pays!

 The goal here isn’t to simply get traffic.
 Traffic by itself has no value.
 Instead, the goal is to make money via affiliate links when you find a product on their website and buy that product.
 All the products listed on Music Oomph have affiliate links, meaning if you buy anything, he gets a cut.
 If you look at the URLs on the website, you will notice they all have “musicoomph” tracking IDs.